 2. Lace-Up And Go This Fall

-Sugarbush Island trail near Davis Lock is a great family walk – the kids will love discovering sets of stairs built into right the trail for easy navigation of some hills.
+Sugarbush Island trail near Davis Lock is a great family walk – the kids will love discovering sets of stairs built right into the trail for easy navigation of some hills.

 Lastly, Foley Mountain in Westport looks out over Upper Rideau Lake from a granite ridge at Spy Rock.
 A three-minute walk from the parking lot gets visitors to the rock lookout to see the lake and village below.
 Other family-friendly trails at Foley Mountain also provide interesting interpretive hikes, overlooking a beaver pond, turtle habitat and more.